 Lots of Dive Operators, DivePoint included, rate Dos Ojos as a great cenote dive for newbies.
 This is because it doesn’t get too deep into the overhead environment, for uncomfortable or tricky maneuvering.
 Staying near surface access throughout the dive without necessarily seeing the surface makes it safe and a great experience for first-timers.

 There are also lots of exit points throughout the dive in case of an emergency.

 But it’s also BEAUTIFUL!
-The fact that there are a lot of natural exits, also mean there are lots of opportunities for light to peek into the cenote.
-The sun’s rays beaming in on the right time create laser beams under the water that are truly special to see.
+The fact that there are a lot of natural exits, also means there are lots of opportunities for light to peek into the cenote.
+The sun’s rays beaming in at the right time create laser beams under the water that are truly special to see.